orientechnologies/orientdb-docs/Indexes.md

 - **Manually**, handled by the developer using Java API and SQL commands (see below).
 You can use them as Persistent Maps where they entry's value are the records pointed by index.

+Automatic indexes can be rebuilt by using [SQL Rebuild Index](SQL-Rebuild-Index.md) command.

 ## Index types

 The index type cannot be changed once created.
 The supported index types are the following: